TDN Format¶

 COMPs can use TDN as their externalization strategy (instead of .tox).
 With TDN strategy:

-- Press Ctrl+Shift+U to export children to
+- Press Ctrl+Shift+U to update — children are exported to

 .tdnfiles - On project save (Ctrl+S), children are stripped from the